 Side effects people should ask their doctors about include abnormal heartbeat, muscle pain, leg cramps, weakness and nervousness.
 Other side effects may be more common.

 People who suffered kidney problems have filed Prevacid lawsuits.
-The cases are among more than 4,200 lawsuits over several different PPIs.
+As of September 2018, there were 2,331 pending lawsuits over several different PPIs.

 A federal panel combined the lawsuits in a multidistrict litigation.
 MDLs allow several similar lawsuits to move more quickly through the legal process.
 The cases are in New Jersey federal court.

 People take Prevacid orally.
 It is available in delayed-release capsules and delayed-release orally disintegrating tablets.

 Patients can swallow the delayed-release capsules whole.
 People place the disintegrating tablets on the tongue and allow them to dissolve with or without water.

 Patients should take either version before a meal.
 People should not crush either form of the medicine.